Dans-labs/formats/source/fileFormats/pdfa.md

 It has a subtype called
 PDF/A
 which is specifically designed for long-term sustainability.
-PDF/A is the international standard for (formatted) text documents.
+PDF/A is the international standard for [:textFormatted] documents.
 A PDF/A file is a stand-alone document: all fonts and images are included in the file, so it is not dependent on other files on the computer to correctly display its content.